RPGroup-PBoC/mscl_survival/doc/supplemental_information_C_survival_classification.md

 the flow cell as described in the Materials and Methods in the main text and subjected to a large osmotic shock.
 After the shock, the cells were monitored for two hours.
-The propidium iodide stain (LIVE/DEAD BacLight Bacterial Cell Viability Staining, Thermo Fisher) was then passed into the flow chamber and allowed to incubate with the cells for a short period of time.
-The remaining dye was then washed out with LB Lennox medium and imaged.
+The propidium iodide stain (LIVE/DEAD BacLight Bacterial Cell Viability Staining, Thermo Fisher) was then passed into the flow chamber and imaged.
 An example of image of the phase contrast and propidium iodide fluorescence images are shown in [@Fig:pi_death].
-We note that cells displaying necrotic death, meaning loss of phase contrast and visible distortion of the cell membrane, were strongly marked with propidium iodide, confirming that these cells were dead.
+We note that cells matching our death criteria,  meaning loss of phase contrast and visible distortion of the cell membrane, were strongly marked with propidium iodide, confirming that these cells were dead.
 The few example of “no call” classification where survival or death could not be